Black Hole spin dependence of general relativistic multi-transonic accretion close to the horizon: Spin dependence of quasi-terminal values for the stationary mono-transonic accretion

 \section{Spin dependence of quasi-terminal values for the stationary mono-transonic accretion}

 It is instructive to investigate whether the characteristic feature of the black hole spin dependence of the quasi-terminal values remain invariant for a direct spin flip of the astrophysical black hole.
 In other words, we would like to understand whether the $`\left[M_\delta,\rho_\delta,T_\delta,p_\delta\right] - a'$ profile gets significantly altered when the initial boundary conditions are switched from \eker to $\left[{\cal E},\lambda,\gamma,-a\right]$.
-One understands that the aforementioned exercises can not be performed for the multi-transonic accretion since the Rankine Hugoniot conditions can not be satisfied for a certain \eker as well as for the same (magnitude wise) values of the $\left[{\cal E},\lambda,\gamma\right]$ and $a$ but with the directionally opposite value of $a$, i.e., for $\left[{\cal E},\lambda,\gamma,-a\right]$.
+One understands that such exercise can not be performed for the multi-transonic accretion since the Rankine-Hugoniot conditions can not be satisfied for a certain \eker as well as for the same (magnitude wise) values of the $\left[{\cal E},\lambda,\gamma\right]$ and $a$ but with the oppositely signed value of $a$, i.e., for $\left[{\cal E},\lambda,\gamma,-a\right]$.
 This is a consequence of the fact that $\left[{\cal E},\lambda,\gamma,a\right]_{\rm mcas}$ does not allow any parameter degeneracy.